abelcarreras/phonolammps/docs/advanced.rst

 In command line script temperature is defined by **-t** flag.
 By default this value is 0 and usual 2n order force constants are calculated.
 If the temperature is higher than 0 then a molecular dynamics (MD) simulation is calculated with LAMMPS using a supercell defined by **--dim** flag.
-By default the length of the MD if 20 ps with a relaxation time of 5 ps, but these parameters can be tweaked using **--total_time** and **--relaxation_time** flags.
+By default the length of the MD if 20 ps with time step of 0.001 ps and a relaxation time of 5 ps, but these parameters can be tweaked using **--total_time**, **--relaxation_time** and **--relaxation_time** flags.

 example for silicon::

-    $ phonolammps in.lammps --dim 2 2 2 -t 300 --total_time 50 --relaxation_time 10
+    $ phonolammps in.lammps --dim 2 2 2 -pa 0.0 0.5 0.5 0.5 0.0 0.5 0.5 0.5 0.0 -t 300 -p

 to have more control over the simulation and the renormalization precedure you will have to use